Finnoy Travel - Reviews, Stories and Tips

 Understanding the local driving culture and etiquette is crucial when driving in a foreign country.

 Spanish drivers are sometimes known to be aggressive, so staying calm and avoiding aggressive driving is essential.
-According to our experience, drivers in Spain follow traffic rules well, but traffic is more fast-paced than in northern Europe.
+According to our experience, drivers in Spain follow traffic rules well, but traffic is faster-paced than in northern Europe.

 Dealing with Emergencies and Breakdowns